 What is quiet hiring?

 Quiet hiring is a strategy companies are using to fill in gaps at the company without hiring new full-time employees.
-It can mean hiring temporary contractors — but for the most part, it means giving current more responsibilities beyond their job description.
+It can mean hiring temporary contractors — but for the most part, it means giving current employees more responsibilities beyond their job description.
 So yeah, you could say it’s the opposite of quiet quitting (doing exactly what your job requires, no more, no less).
 The catch?
 It usually doesn’t come with a promotion or pay increase right away (but it could happen down the line).

 Why is quiet hiring happening?